The De Cuéllar Trail

 15. Queen Maeve Trail

-A newly launched trail that includes 500 over wooden steps.
+A newly launched trail that includes over500 wooden steps.
 The end of the trail opens up to beautiful views of Sligo and Ballisodare Bay.
 The trail is located near the gorgeous surroundings of Strandhill.

 16. Devil's Chimney Walk

 The Devil's Chimney is Ireland's highest waterfall.
 It is only a short walk up a slope near Glencar lake.
 The woodland path that initiates the walk is new and very rewarding.
 Despite its name the waterfall is quiet and a beautiful sight to behold.